sebastiansam55/boxlinux/README.md

 * Saves settings to ~/.boxlinux (only setting atm is the auth token from BOX's API)

 * Delete Folders

+* Removal of share links

 ## Planned Features:

-* Selection of folders and files based off of file namespictures
+* Selection of folders and files based off of filenames

 * Automatic "Syncing"

-* Removal of sharing links

 * More sharable link options (expire time, permissions etc.)